EnzoBnl/enzobnl/spark.md

 2. if storage needs to use some space (i.e. storage level of a data needed to be cached starts with `MEMORY_`):
    - if its region space is not filled: it uses it
    - else if there is available unused space in execution region: it borrows it and uses it
+    - else if some of its region space has been borrowed by execution, it will ***try*** (may not be possible due to implementation complexities) to take it back and use it.
    - else: excess cached blocks are evicted

 *Notes on block eviction*: